AABearBots/First-Closed-Doors-Competition/README.md

 **Once a bot is released in the competition it cannot be modified.**

 > NOTE: The AA Platform is still in its infancy, on alpha stage.
 It is likely that errors may occur at runtime.
 Should any unhandled error occur --either at the bot or platform level-- resulting in the bot interrupting its execution, the bot will be considered dead and will not be restarted.
 This is unfortunate but it is the reality of alpha testing applications.
+Execution Logs will be provided for post-mortem analisys.

 ### Markets